Ras-Pekt/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - [1-last_digit.py](1-last_digit.py) - print the last number of an integer
 - [2-print_alphabet.py](2-print_alphabet.py) - prints the ASCII alphabet, in lowercase, not followed by a new line
 - [3-print_alphabt.py](3-print_alphabt.py) - prints all the ASCII alphabet, except q and e, in lowercase, not followed by a new line
+- [4-print_hexa.py](4-print_hexa.py) - prints all numbers from 0 to 98 in decimal and in hexadecimal
+- [5-print_comb2.py](5-print_comb2.py) - prints numbers from 0 to 99 separated by , followed by a space and printed in ascending order, with two digits
+-